-Background identification of a real scene video is one of the more challenging and critical tasks in the Computer Vision applications.
+Background identification of a real scene video is one of the more challenging and critical tasks in Computer Vision applications.
 Background subtraction is widely used as a technique where an image foreground is extracted for processing, moving objects are identified from the portion of a video frame that differs significantly from a background model.

 Green screen and chroma-keying technique are commonly used to eliminate the background from the subject of a photo or video – particularly in the newscasting, motion picture and video gaming industries.
 However, there are certain limitations to this method, for example, to obtain the best outcome a person should stand in front of a solid background, a flat surface wall, wear contrasting colours to the background, and avoid too many shadows.
 Also, another problem can arise, when a person is in front of a white background and smiles, not only the background but also the teeth are removed because they are white.